 Additional Option - Turquoise Amulet

-Endgame - Warlord's Turquoise Amulet with 'Pride has x% reduced mana reserved' OR +1 Strength Skill and Physical Skill Gems
+Endgame - Turquoise Amulet with +1 or +2 Physical Skill Gems

 Honorable Mentions - Deafening Essence of Zeal Turqoise Amulet